iamazadi/Porta.jl/docs/src/multivariablecalculus.md

 ![9](./assets/multivariablecalculus/9.jpg)

-And by induction in this way, the domain of the three-variable function ``w = f(x, y, z)`` is three-dimensional, and its plot is four-dimensional.
+And by induction in this way, the domain of the three-variable function ``w = f(x, y, z)`` is three-dimensional, and the plot of its shape is embedded in the four-dimensional space.

 # Partial Derivatives